 As we watch the races whizz on, from Australia, Canada, and Austria then onto the UK a growing appetite to experience driving around racetracks heightens.

 Do you have clients planning to circuit a racetrack?
 Or maybe they want to rent a circuit, to create an event full of thrills?
 Either way, you’ve found the right insurer.
-We can provide cover for unique experiences!
+We can provide trackdays cover for unique experiences on the tracks!

 Our Trackdays Cover provides the best insurance solution for drivers, which allows them to zoom along selected tracks, on track day events with package holidays and breaks.
 Suggest some of these track day events and experiences for your clients…

 Top Track Day Events

 A ‘track day event’ is where a rider or driver, completes laps of a designated track.
 The driver’s aim is to beat their own time on the circuit, while behind the wheel of an elite supercar.

 An ultimate supercar driving experience can be booked at the iconic Goodwood Motor Circuit in West Sussex.
 Here, drivers can zoom around the five-mile track in different high-end model vehicles, such as a Ferrari, Lamborghini, or the audacious Audi R8 V10.
 Which car provides the best thrills?
 A driving experience at Goodwood is the perfect opportunity to compare stylish supercars.

 Formula 1 track days

 For those who aspire to be the next Lewis Hamilton, a Formula Renault 2000 driving experience is the answer.
 Drivers will be tightly strapped behind the wheel of a single-seater racing car and spend the day accelerating up to 150 miles an hour.
 With four different racetracks in the UK to choose from the fastest (and most thrilling) is Thruxton, Andover.